How to crochet the magic ring (magic circle tutorial)Published on June 4, 2019 1 min read

-It's never been easier to learn.
+It's never been easier to learn!
 Watch our exclusive video tutorial from Hopeful Honey or follow the steps below to get started.
 This tutorial uses US terms and the US double crochet.

 How to crochet the magic circle step-by-step